(Courtesy of Carmen Trimarchi)

 Carmen N. Trimarchi was born and raised in Englewood, New Jersey.
 After graduating from Dwight Morrow High School in 1944, he was eager to get into the fight for freedom.
 Carmen enlisted in the Navy in the Spring of 1944 and reported for active duty in September.

 Following basic training at the Sampson Navy base in Geneva, NY, and radio school in Bainbridge, MD, he traveled by troop train across the country to San Francisco, CA. After one week waiting for his assignment, Carmen was one of a hundred navy sailors who boarded a troop ship with thousands of Marines headed to the South Pacific.
 Their trip took four days, and Carmen remembers that many of the marines didn’t return as they were headed to the next invasion.

-Once they reached the Ulithi atoll in the Western Caroline Islands, Carmen reported to the USS Kendall C. Campbell – DE 443.
-To him, the ship appeared “small,” no larger than his ferry back home from New Jersey to New York.
+Once they reached the Ulithi atoll in the Western Caroline Islands, Carmen then reported to his ship, the USS Kendall C. Campbell – DE 443.
+To him, it appeared “small,” no larger than his ferry back home from New Jersey to New York.

 Beginning in April 1945, Carmen served aboard DE-443 as an RM1/c radioman.